-Not long after the turn of the century, the family came down to Sydney and moved into a weatherboard house at reichhardt, an inner Sydney suburb.
+Not long after the turn of the century, the family came down to Sydney and moved into a weatherboard house at Leichhardt, an inner Sydney suburb.
 His father remained in the police service.
-He first sent the young Edward to the school run by the Christian Brothers' Order at Lewisham.
-Later Edward was sent to the school of the Marist Brothers' Order at St Mary's Cathedral in St Mary's Road, Sydney.
+He sent the young Edward to the school run by the Christian Brothers Order at Lewisham.
+Later Edward was sent to the school of the Marist Brothers Order at St. Mary's Cathedral in St. Mary's Road, Sydney.
 It was from that school, in 1908, that Edward McTiernan matriculated.
-He had no immediate hope of going to university.
+He had no immediate hope to go to University.
 His father was paid not in pounds but in shillings.
-His matriculation preceded the Bursary Endowment Act 1912 which was to offer support for poor children of ability to permit them to receive a University education.
-There was also little hope, at that time of religious bigotry, for a boy of Edward McTiernan's background to enter The banks and insurance houses were then very much the preserve of the members and sympathisers of the Loyal Orange Lodge.
-In those times of sectarian bias, the best hope for a bright lad of the Roman Catholic religion was the public service.
+His matriculation preceded the Bursary Endowment Act 1912 which was to offer support for poor children of ability to receive a University education.
+There was little hope, at that time, for a boy of Edward McTiernan's background to enter commerce.
+The banks and insurance houses were very much the preserve of the members and sympathisers of the loval Orange Lodge.
+In those times of sectarian bias, the best hope for a bright lad of the Catholic persuasion was the public service.
 The young Edward sat the entrance exams for the State public service and also for the infant Commonwealth public service, only recently established with the advent of the new Federation in 1901.
-He won entrance to both services.
-He discussed with his father which one he should His father offered the advice that the Commonwealth Choose. service was preferable.
-Because of the 'Braddon Blot'7, long forgotten, which limited the obligation of the Commonwealth to return three-fourths of customs and excise revenue to the States 'during the period of ten years after the establishment of the Commonwealth's, the elder McTiernan suspected that, in the long run, the Commonwealth would have much greater control over the resources than the States.
-Little did either Edward or his father realise that Edward would himself one day come to contribute to the constitutional decisions that would reinforce the Federal dominance over tax revenues in the Australian Commonwealth.9
+He won entrance to both services and discussed with his father which one he should choose.
+His father offered the advice that the Commonwealth service was preferable.
+Because of the Braddon Blot18, which limited the obligation of the Commonwealth to return three-fourths of customs and excise revenue to the States 'during the period of ten years after the establishment of the Commonwealth'19 the elder McTiernan suspected that, in the long run, the Commonwealth would have much greater control over the resources than the States.
+Little did either Edward or his father realise that Edward would himself one day come to contribute to the constitutional decisions that would reinforce the Commonwealth's dominance over tax revenues.20